-Joe Rogan Reacts To Jon Jones B Sample Testing Positive for Turinabol
+Joe Rogan Reacts To Jon Jones B Sample Testing Positive For Turinabol

 This contradicts Chael Sonnen’s claim that the steroid in question is difficult to obtain or too expensive to turn up in supplements.

-Joe Rogan argued that due to his previous USADA violation and ban for using gas station cialis he should have been wise enough to stay away from supplements.
+Joe Rogan argued that due to his previous USADA violation and ban for using gas station cialis, he should have been wise enough to stay away from supplements.

 Dude the truth is I would never do steroids, I put that on my children and I put that on my Heavenly Father https://t.co/i8EEbrQU5x